Rotorua for free, cheap & not so cheap

 Saturday morning flea market at Kuirau Park has plenty of produce for sale.
 Other items include books, second hand goods, vegetable soap and craft work.
 You may also be able to get a Thai massage.

 Shweeb - Geoffrey Barnett was living in Japan when he came up with the idea to cycle over the top of traffic.
 Fast forward a few years, add an investment by Google and you have a world first - Shweeb - fast facts.
-Agroventures is also home to Agrojet, Rotorua Bungy, Swoop and Freefall Xtreme (transport options).
+The Shweeb is at Agroventures where you'll also find Agrojet, Rotorua Bungy, Swoop and Freefall Xtreme (transport options if you don't have your own).

-Soak in hot pools - Polynesian Spa on Hinemoa Street has pools that cater for families and adults, and spa therapies are on the menu.
+Soak in hot water - Polynesian Spa on Hinemoa Street has pools that cater for families and adults, and spa therapies are on the menu.
 The onsite Hot Springs Cafe offers free Wifi with purchase.
-Admission from $14.50 for adults.
+Polynesian Spa is open 365 days of the year from 8am - 11pm, admission from $14.50 for adults.
+(Trip Advisor reviews)

-Another soaking option is the Blue Baths in the Government Gardens (read about the history of the baths in the former men's changing rooms).
-Admission $11 per adult for entry to 3 pools (there are no private pools).
-The large pool pictured above is around 30°C, one of the small pools was out of action when we visited but the other was hot stuff (around 42°C), and too hot for some.
+Another soaking option is the Blue Baths in the Government Gardens (read about the history of the baths in the former mens changing rooms).
+Admission is $11 per adult for entry to 3 pools (there are no private pools).
+The large pool pictured above is around 30°C, one of the small pools was out of action when we visited, the other was hot stuff (around 42°C), and too hot for some.
 Open from 10am in summer, midday in winter.
+(Trip Advisor reviews)

-Unique airport transfer - the Kawarau jet boat will drop you off at lakeside accommodation or at the main pier on the lake edge.
-Transfer includes fast ride around Mokoia Island, minimum six passengers.
+Unique airport transfer - the Kawarau jet boat will drop you off at lakeside accommodation or at the main pier.
+The transfer includes a fast ride around Mokoia Island (minimum six passengers).

 Volcanic playground for children is located in the Rotorua Village Green on the lake front.
 The Waterfront Cafe nearby is open daily for drinks, ice creams and takeaway meals.

-Wearable Creationz is held in August, tickets are priced from $35 adults - our YouTube video of the 2011 event.
+Wearable Creationz is held in August (no show 2013), tickets are priced from $35 adults - our YouTube video of the 2011 event.

 Xtra good custard squares are served at Third Place